maddypetersen/pierce-hacker-submissions/New Lessons/Creating a twitter bot with google sheet.md

 ![Developer](https://raw.githubusercontent.com/ymonteagudo9896/twitter-bot-tutorial-for-Pierce-Hacker/master/images/developer%20popup.jpg)

 The next page you'll be asked to select a primary use for your Twitter API, you can only select one.
 I would just select "Student" then click next.
 On this step is when you'll need to add a cell phone number, after verifying your number type in the code that was texted to you.
-You will be asked **"What country do you live in?"** and **"What would you like us to call you?"** you can select whatever you like.
+You will be asked **"What country do you live in?"** and **"What would you like us to call you?"** you can put in whatever you like.

 Next, you'll be asked **"How will you use the Twitter API or Twitter data?"**.
 You will have to type in a minimum of 200 characters in this box.

+![How will you use](https://raw.githubusercontent.com/ymonteagudo9896/twitter-bot-tutorial-for-Pierce-Hacker/master/images/How%20will%20use.jpg)

 For **"The specifics"** part select NO for "Are you planning to analyze Twitter data?", Yes for **"Will your app use Tweet, Retweet, like, follow, or Direct Message functionality?**" and just copy and paste the same thing you wrote in the first block, and select no for the last two question and click next.

-![How will you use](https://raw.githubusercontent.com/ymonteagudo9896/twitter-bot-tutorial-for-Pierce-Hacker/master/images/How%20will%20use.jpg)

 ![Specifics](https://raw.githubusercontent.com/ymonteagudo9896/twitter-bot-tutorial-for-Pierce-Hacker/master/images/Specifics.jpg)